Otapai/geRx/README.md

 **Description of the methods:**

-- `addEntity(name: string, methods: GeRxMethods, options?: GeRxOptions)` -
+- `addEntity(name: string, methods: GeRxMethods, thisContext: any, options?: GeRxOptions)` - creating geRx entity.
-  creating geRx entity
+  - `thisContext` - this context for `GeRxMethods`
 - `deleteEntity(name: string)` -
   delete geRx entity
 - `cleanEntity(name: string)` - clearing `.data` and `.data$` data in a geRx entity